rl3740/WallaceAI/docs/proposal.md

 ## AI/ML Algorithms

 We will be using some graph algorithms like, Dijktra's Algorithm, Prim-Dijktra-Jarnik Algorithm, and dynamic programming for finding the minimum spanning tree.
+For the ML alogrithm, nerual network, random froest, decision tree will be applied.

 ## Evaluation Plan